thosgood/this-weeks-finds/markdown/51-100/week066.md

 is as a group of symmetries of a certain algebra of observables for a string theory, or more precisely, a "vertex operator algebra":

-5) Igor Frenkel, James Lepowsky, and Arne Meurman, Vertex Operator Algebras and the Monster, Academic Press, Boston, 1988.
+5) Igor Frenkel, James Lepowsky, and Arne Meurman, _Vertex Operator Algebras and the Monster_, Academic Press, Boston, 1988.

 The relation of string theory to modular invariance and 26 dimensional spacetime then "explains" some of the mysterious stuff mentioned